alexmen656/control-center-cloud/README.md

 Multiple Drives: Every user can have up to 3 different drives which act similar like to have 3 different spaces Google Login/sign up: you can login fast with google Simple/Modern design inspired by Google Drive
+Magical file upload you can drag and drop your files to the dashboard at any time and they will upload

 ## Recommended IDE Setup